 Note: If a participant consents to provide a genetic blood sample, but the sample is not obtained at Visit 2 (due to a hard stick, dehydration or another problem), the blood draw may be delayed to any subsequent protocol visit.
 If the genetics blood draw is deferred to a future visit, the Visit 2 packet GABLOOD form should be marked missing.
 The GABLOOD form should be completed and data entered as a single form for the visit at which the blood draw takes place (e.g., Visit 3).
-If the blood draw is attempted at Visit 2 but is unsuccessful, and the participant is unwilling to have another draw attempted at a future visit, then the GABLOOD form should be completed and Q1010 should be completed, indicating that a blood sample was not obtained, and the participant should provide source documentation.
+If the blood draw is attempted at Visit 2 but is unsuccessful, and the participant is unwilling to have another draw attempted at a future visit, then the GABLOOD form should be completed and data entered as part of the Visit 2 packet.
+In that case, Q1000 and Q1010 should be completed, indicating that a blood sample was not obtained, and the participant should provide source documentation.
 All individuals who make it past Visit 2 in the study must have a GABLOOD form present in the database.